 Most sociologists work in research organizations, colleges and universities, state and local government, and consulting service firms.
 Related occupations include anthropologist, archaeologist, economist, political scientist, educator, psychologist, social worker, statistician, survey researcher, and urban/regional planner.

-According to the U.S. Bureau of Labor Statistics’ Occupational Outlook Handbook, the 2012 median pay for Sociologists with a master’s degree was $74,960 per year; the job outlook through 2022 calls for a 15% growth in employment, faster than the average occupation in today’s workplace.
+According to the U.S. Bureau of Labor Statistics’ Occupational Outlook Handbook, the 2017 median pay for Sociologists with a master’s degree was $79,650 per year; the job outlook through 2026 calls for a 1% growth in employment.

 NOTE: Most sociology jobs require a master’s degree or Ph.D.
 Many bachelor’s degree holders will find positions in related fields, such as social services, education, or public policy.